telerik/ajax-docs/controls/window/how-to/using-radwindow-as-a-dialog.md

 ---
 title: Using RadWindow as a Dialog
-page_title: Using RadWindow as a Dialog | UI for ASP.NET AJAX Documentation
+page_title: Using RadWindow as a Dialog | RadWindow for ASP.NET AJAX Documentation
 description: Using RadWindow as a Dialog
 slug: window/how-to/using-radwindow-as-a-dialog
 tags: using,radwindow,as,a,dialog